1bengardner/toshes-quest-ii-converter/README.md

 ## Requirements

 1. To build an executable from [Converter.py](Converter.py), you will need [py2exe](https://www.py2exe.org/).
 You may need to familiarize yourself with it.
 A good place to start is the [tutorial](https://www.py2exe.org/index.cgi/Tutorial).
 1. For the converter to run properly after being built, you will need to download the [Toshe's Quest II game source](https://github.com/1bengardner/toshes-quest-ii/tree/master/source).
+This is so that when the resulting `Converter.exe` is run, it is able to unpickle the data in your character into their original types.

 ## Building

-This standalone version of the converter requires that all dependent modules exist in the same directory as `Converter.py`.
-This is so that when the resulting `Converter.exe` is run, it is able to unpickle the data in your character into their original types.

-On Windows, you can use the included [mklinks.bat](mklinks.bat) to speed up linking the required modules from your game source directory.

-If you don't want to copy all the modules over or move `Converter.py` to the game source directory, you can include in your setup script `sys.path.insert(0, "<path-to-game-directory>")`.

-Use py2exe to turn the converter script into an executable, with the help of a py2exe setup script.
+Use py2exe to turn the converter script into an executable, with the help of a setup script.

+Be sure to include in your setup script `sys.path.insert(0, "<path-to-game-source-directory>")`.

 <details>

 <summary>Sample py2exe setup script...</summary>

-The following script will build an executable from this source.
+The following script will build an executable from `Converter.py`.

 Adapted from https://www.pygame.org/wiki/Pygame2exe.